amandhesi/intro-ds/README.md

 - Open up a Terminal window and run `python3 -m pip install --user virtualenv` to install virtualenv
 - Run `python3 -m virtualenv venv` inside the root folder of the repository to create a virtualenv called 'datascience'
 - Run `source venv/bin/activate` in the root folder of the repository to activate the virtualenv
-- Run `python3 -m pip install jupyter` to install Jupyter
+- Run `python3 -m pip install jupyter pandas` to install Jupyter and pandas

 Congratulations, you now have Jupyter set up and can run the `intro.ipynb` notebook.

 Run `jupyter notebook` in a terminal window.
 Once the browser window opens with the Jupyter UI, navigate to the repository folder and click on `intro.ipynb`

+## Download Data
+Download this folder into the repository root folder: https://drive.google.com/drive/folders/172gJUolkx-lHSNXyDNZlqZYD3MDOgU2j?usp=sharing